-The simplest way to mitigate potential negative security or privacy impacts of a feature is to drop the feature.
+Possibly the simplest way to mitigate potential negative security or privacy impacts of a feature is to drop the feature, though you should keep in mind that some security or privacy risks may be removed or mitigated by adding features to the platform.
 Every feature in a spec should be seen as potentially adding security and/or privacy risk until proven otherwise.
-Discussing dropping the feature as a mitigation for security or privacy impacts is a helpful exercise as it helps illuminate the tradeoffs between the feature, whether it is exposing the minimum amount of data necessary, and other possibly mitigations.
+Discussing dropping the feature as a mitigation for security or privacy impacts is a helpful exercise as it helps illuminate the tradeoffs between the feature, whether it is exposing the minimum amount of data necessary, and other possible mitigations.

 Mozilla dropped devicelight, deviceproximity and userproximity events

 Some features are potentially supplying very sensitive data, and it is the responsibility of the end-developer, system owner, or manager to realize this and act accordingly in the design of his/her system.
 Some use may warrant conducting a privacy impact assessment, especially when data relating to individuals may be processed.